OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 Bootstrapping the HA cluster
 ================================================================================

-This section shows on examples all steps required to deploy the HA Cluster.
+This section shows examples of all the steps required to deploy the HA Cluster.

 .. warning::

-  To maintain a healthy cluster during the procedure of adding servers to the clusters, make sure you add **only** one server at a time
+  To maintain a healthy cluster during the procedure of adding servers to the clusters, make sure you add **only** one server at a time.

 .. important:: In the following, each configuration step starts with (initial) **Leader** or (future) **Follower** to indicate the server where the step must be performed.